MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/nf-msinkaut-iinktablet-getpropertymetrics.md

 ### -param Resolution [out]

 Specifies the resolution or increment value for the <b>units</b> member.
 For example, a tablet that reports 400 dots per inch (dpi) has a  resolution value of 400.

-#### - Property [in]

-The property for which you want to determine metrics.

-For more information about the BSTR data type, see <a href="https://msdn.microsoft.com/fa43fad9-804c-42d9-9717-6686d5f98ed8">Using the COM Library</a>.

 ## -returns